samhitharavind/Summer-2024-Internship-Cemplify/WeeklyStatusReports/Week5.md

 - Read and summarized 2 news articles each from the areas of U.S, World, Business, and Technology.
 - Completed Intermediate Machine Learning course on Kaggle.
 - Began working on Data Visualization course on Kaggle.
-- Completed queries for 10 tables regarding bag data for Hawaiian Airlines on Snowflake.
+- Completed queries for 10 tables regarding bag data for a major airline company on Snowflake.

 In-Progress Items:
 - Data Visualization course on Kaggle.